 - Biometric authentication: The user uses their fingerprint or facial recognition as a second factor after entering the password.

-- Increased security: The combination of two different authentication factors significantly improves security.
+- Increased security: The combination of two different authentication factors significantly increases security.
 Even if one factor (e.g. the password) is compromised, the second factor is still required.

 - Protection against phishing and brute force attacks: Attackers need access to both authentication factors, which makes it much more difficult for them to gain unauthorised access.